Reasons to choose Wilson Browne

 The Panel membership was last opened 5 years ago and requires a rigorous vetting process including a written submission and two telephone interviews.

-Contact us and you’ll be drawing on the experience and expertise of one of the most established teams in the area which offers the convenience of meeting you at any of our offices across Northamptonshire and Leicestershire in Northampton, Kettering, Corby, Higham Ferrers, Wellingborough and Leicester.
+Contact us and you’ll be drawing on the experience and expertise of one of the most established teams in the area.
+We offer the convenience of meeting at any of our offices across Northamptonshire and Leicestershire in Northampton, Kettering, Corby, Higham Ferrers, Wellingborough and Leicester.